weserv/docs/docs/format.md

 - `M`: months, 30 days
 - `y`: years, 365 days

-A duration must be in the range of `1d` (1 day) to `1y` (1 year), inclusive.
-Any other value will be ignored and fallback to the default value of 1 year.
+The duration must be between `1d` (1 day) to `1y` (1 year), inclusive.
+Values outside this range will be ignored and default to 1 year.

 More info: [Issue #186 - Increase Cache-Control: max-age= to 1 year instead of 1 month](https://github.com/weserv/images/issues/186).